GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a brief summary of the coverage data covered in the above illustrations.
+The following list is a brief summary of the car insurance concepts touched on in the above illustrations.

-- Drivers considered higher risk that tend to have accidents or serious violations could be forced to pay on average $1,190 more per year than a low-risk driver
+- Drivers that tend to have accidents or serious violations may pay on average $1,150 more annually than a safer driver

 Rate Tables and Charts